Neutropenia (also called agranulocytosis or granulocytopenia) is an abnormally low number of neutrophils (a type of white blood cell) in the blood.

 Neutropenia can also develop if the production of neutrophils in the bone marrow is reduced, as can occur in some people with cancer, viral infections such as influenza, bacterial infections such as tuberculosis, myelofibrosis, or deficiencies of vitamin B12 or folate (folic acid).
 People who have received radiation therapy that involves the bone marrow may also develop neutropenia.
 Many drugs, including phenytoin, chloramphenicol, sulfa drugs, and many drugs used in cancer treatment (chemotherapy), as well as certain toxins (benzene and insecticides) can also impair the bone marrow's ability to produce neutrophils.

-Production of neutrophils in the bone marrow is also affected by a disorder called aplastic anemia (in which the bone marrow may shut down production of all blood cells—see Anemia: Aplastic Anemia: When the Bone Marrow Shuts Down).
+Production of neutrophils in the bone marrow is also affected by a disorder called aplastic anemia (in which the bone marrow may shut down production of all blood cells—see see Aplastic Anemia).
 Certain rare hereditary diseases also cause the number of neutrophils to decrease.

 Symptoms and Diagnosis

 Neutropenia can develop suddenly over a few hours or days in response to certain infections or exposures, or neutropenia can develop gradually.
 It may resolve quickly (when the infection resolves or the exposure stops), or it may last for months or years (chronic neutropenia).
 Because neutropenia itself has no specific symptoms, it is usually diagnosed when an infection occurs.
 People may develop fever and painful sores (ulcers) around the mouth and anus.
 Bacterial pneumonia and other severe infections can occur.
 In chronic neutropenia, the course may be less severe if the number of neutrophils is not extremely low, and the course can occasionally be intermittent (cyclic neutropenia).